 Profound Acts of Kindness

-Following the signing of Executive Order 9066, while many people took advantage of the soon to be incarcerated Japanese and Japanese Americans there were many people in the community who lent a hand.
-They stored personal items and business inventory, watched over properties, made arrangements to pay taxes, found renters to take over the farms and dairies.
+Following the signing of Executive Order 9066, while many people took advantage of the soon-to-be incarcerated Japanese and Japanese Americans, there were many people in the community who lent a hand.
+They stored personal items and business inventory, watched over properties, made arrangements to pay taxes, and found renters to take over the farms and dairies.
 While these were very honorable acts, please recognize the courage these non-Japanese friends demonstrated.
 They were ridiculed, bullied, and called derogatory names.
 They were accused of siding with the enemy because their neighbors had the faces of the enemy.

 People below are examples of friends and neighbors who were recognized at the September 2, event.